Geography Playlist

 Distribution of Earthquakes in India

-India is divided into seismic zones based on the intensity of earthquakes experienced and the presence of active faults.
-The Seismic Zonation Map is prepared by the Bureau of Indian Standards (BIS).
+India is divided into four seismic zones (Zone II to Zone V) based on the intensity of earthquakes experienced and the presence of active faults.
+The Seismic Zonation Map is prepared by the Bureau of Indian Standards (BIS) to guide disaster mitigation and construction standards.

-India is divided into seismic zones based on the intensity of earthquakes experienced and the presence of active faults.
-The Seismic Zonation Map is prepared by the Bureau of Indian Standards (BIS).
+India is divided into four seismic zones (Zone II to Zone V) based on the intensity of earthquakes experienced and the presence of active faults.
+The Seismic Zonation Map is prepared by the Bureau of Indian Standards (BIS) to guide disaster mitigation and construction standards.

 Seismic Zones of India